IbDX/QuizGen/technical_readme/02_ai_generation_engine.md

 The `ExamBuilder` uses a separate prompt flow designed for negotiation.

-1.  **Conversational History:** Each message is appended to a history array passed to `ai.chats.create()`.
+1.  **Conversational History:** Each message is appended to a history array passed to `ai.models.generateContent` (simulating chat history manually for stateless control).
 2.  **Suggestion Engine:** The prompt instructs Gemini to append `||SUGGESTIONS|| ["Option A", "Option B"]` at the end of every reply.
 The UI parses this separator to create clickable "Quick Reply" chips.
-3.  **Override Signal:** When the user clicks "Generate", the app sends a hidden system message: `SYSTEM OVERRIDE: Generate JSON now`.
-This forces the model to switch from "Chat Persona" to "Data Generation Mode".
+3.  **Override Signal:** When the user clicks "Generate", the app calls `generateExamFromBuilderChat` which summarizes the conversation history into a structured exam JSON.

 ### Error Propagation & Quota Management

 To maintain system stability, the Exam Builder is tightly integrated with the global `SystemStatus` state in `App.tsx`.

-1.  **Error Interception:** If the Gemini API returns a `429` (Quota Exceeded) error during a chat turn or final compilation, the `gemini.ts` service detects the `RESOURCE_EXHAUSTED` code.
+1.  **Error Interception:** If the Gemini API returns a `429` (Quota Exceeded) error during a chat turn or final compilation, the `gemini.ts` service detects the error.
 2.  **Standardized Exception:** Instead of throwing a generic `Error`, it throws a specific string: `"429_RATE_LIMIT"`.
 3.  **Global Lock:** The `ExamBuilder.tsx` component catches this specific exception and invokes the `onQuotaError()` callback.
 4.  **UI Update:** This changes the top bar status from **ONLINE (Green)** to **QUOTA LIMIT (Red)**, alerting the user to wait before attempting further interactions.